1. About Yonezawa

 3. Yonezawa Photo Gallery

-4. Sakura Light-ups at Matsugasaki Park and Kita…
+4. The cherry blossoms at Matsugasaki Park (Uesu…

 This museum is dedicated to Sakae Wagatsuma, who is credited with creating the foundation of civil law in modern Japan.